We’re told stashing money into our savings each month is a must. But how much are we supposed to be squirreling away

 Take stock of your basic monthly expenditure.
 Are you really making the most of your gym membership?
 Could you do without your weekly cleaner?
 An audit of your finances will bring to light any unruly expenses that you might want to stamp out.

-Come up with a strategy to help you save: for example, setting up an ISA and arranging a Direct Debit to funnel across a certain amount of money each month could be good first step.
+Come up with a strategy to help you save: for example, setting up an ISA and arranging a direct debit to funnel across a certain amount of money each month could be a good first step.
 Creating targets and perhaps even using a budgeting tool each month could help you save over time, too.

-How could you make your savings work harder for you?
+How to make your savings work harder for you

 ISAs, for example, are tax-efficient and could give you a potentially higher return than a typical bank or building society account.

-The 2018/19 ISA allowance is £20,000, meaning that you can put anything up to this amount in either a Stocks & Shares ISA, Cash ISA or Innovative Finance ISA or split it across these three account types.
+The 2019/20 ISA allowance is £20,000, meaning that you can put anything up to this amount in either a Stocks & Shares ISA, Cash ISA or Innovative Finance ISA, or split it across these three types.